ferrous-systems/teaching-material/assignments/leveldb-mdbook/src/ffi.md

 # Setup
 ## The sys crate
-Binding to C is divided into a minimal low-level interface (a so-called "sys crate") that handles linking to the C library and exposes its parts directly, and a higher level crate that uses the sys crate to provide a more Rust-friendly interface instead, safely wrapping the inherently `unsafe` raw parts.
-Writing a sys crate yourself is outside our scope here - it's [provided for you](https://docs.rs/leveldb-sys/2.0.8/leveldb_sys/) and therefore goes into the `Cargo.toml`'s `[dependencies]` section.
+Binding to C is divided into two parts: a minimal low-level interface, a so-called "sys crate" and a higher level crate.
+The sys crate handles linking to the C library and exposes its parts directly.
+The higher level crate uses the sys crate to provide a more Rust-friendly interface by safely wrapping the inherently `unsafe` raw parts.
+Writing a sys crate yourself is beyond our scope here - it's [provided for you](https://docs.rs/leveldb-sys/2.0.8/leveldb_sys/) and therefore goes into the `Cargo.toml`'s `[dependencies]` section.
 You'll also need the `libc` crate which provides C types and other required definitions:
 ```
 [dependencies]
 leveldb-sys = "2"